JASYTIONLINE/r32-project-pass-pmp/content/10-project-management-plan/40-quality-management-plan/80-writers-room/std-1-tlg-narrative-rulebook.md

 ---
-title: Characther's Combined Backstories"
-decriptive_title: Canon - Comprehensive Cast of Carachters
-author: JASYTI
-role: overview
-summary: A compiled document containing all the back stories for all the cast of charachters
+title: "The Last Gate Narrative Rulebook"
+description: "Defines the internal logic, canon consistency, and creative structure of The Last Gate series."
+filename: std-1-tlg-narrative-rulebook.md
-tags:
+tags: [writers-room, lore, narrative, "filename:std-1-tlg-narrative-rulebook.md"]
-  - characters
-  - backstory
-  - crew
-  - narrative-arc
-  - chr
-  - bs
+draft: false
+date: "2025-10-16"
+role: "standard"
+function: "creative"
+shortcode: "[std]"
 ---

-# The Last Gate Canon: Combined Character Backstories
+# The Last Gate Canon:
+ Combined Character Backstories

 ## Introduction
 - This page is a **reference guide**, not story prose.
 - Each entry follows the same model: **Role → Summary → Backstory → How to Use → Leak → Key Moment.**